realworldocaml/book/book/data-serialization/README.md

 ```

 \noindent
 And here is the new syntax.
+Note that when the value of `a` is
+`Some`, it shows up in the s-expression unadorned, and when it's
+`None`, the entire record field is omitted.

 ```ocaml env=main
 # sexp_of_t { a = Some 3; b = "hello" };;